 These live-in childcare providers travel from more than 40 countries around the world to provide childcare for families in the United States.
 They bring a huge array of cultures and experiences directly to their host family.
 An au pair can introduce their host family to their:

 The cultural exchange an au pair creates has enormous benefits for kids.
 Experiencing a new culture helps children develop empathy and tolerance.
-It also helps them understand the differences between people, as well as the value of diversity.
+It also helps them understand different cultures and customs, as well as the value of diversity.

 Bilingualism has many benefits for the development of the brain, particularly during childhood.
 Speaking more than one language is tied to impacts such as: